crossoverhealth/xo-dsa-dqe-case-study/README.md

 **Running queries, models and tests is not required.** You may simply view the project and submit your work/findings if you prefer.
 The case study is open-ended to an extent, so you may also use the [dbt seeds](./xo_dqe_case_study/seeds/) (which are just CSV files) to analyze them with another tool of your choice.
 The goal of the case study is to assess how you would approach the QA process on a dataset.

+**NOTE:** AI usage is allowed for this case study, *however*, if AI is used, please include any prompts that were used when submitting your work.

 ---

 ## 1. Prerequisites